CE Compliant Machines for Predictable Results

 Components such as ball bearings, couplings or gearboxes are not considered partly completed machinery, as they are not typical machine elements with independent mechanical movements or control functions.

-Partly completed machinery is
+Partly completed machinery has

 - no CE marking